 Once you have a basic understanding of homeschooling and the laws that apply to it, you’ll want to gain access to another great asset for new homeschooling parents: the support of experienced homeschoolers.
 Here are a few great options:

 - Sign up for the MHA Newsletter on the right sidebar.
-You’ll get the latest in news and information on MHA events, including the Convention, Science Fair, and Summer Picnic
+You’ll get the latest in news and information on MHA events, including the Convention, Science Fair, Used Book Sale, and Summer Picnic.

-- Attend MHA’s Annual Convention — Whether still wet-behind-the-ears or a seasoned pro, you’ll have ample opportunities to learn more about homeschooling and meet other homeschoolers.
+- Attend MHA Events — Whether still wet-behind-the-ears or a seasoned pro, you’ll have ample opportunities to learn more about homeschooling and meet other homeschoolers.

 When your family is ready to start homeschooling, just send your reporting form or letter to your school district’s superintendent (you’ll learn how to do that on our Minnesota Law And Forms page).
-If your children are in school, you can then remove them and begin homeschooling.
-If your kids have never been enrolled in an institutional school, so much the better: they won’t have to adjust to a different routine, and can simply continue learning at home!
+Reporting forms are due by October 1st of each school year or within 2 weeks of withdrawing your child from school.